 |Chimney Flue Tile||40 to 120|

-As long as they are not punctured, cut, burned, or wet most insulation materials will last a lifetime.
-This is true regardless of whether they were installed as loose-fill, house wrap, or batts/rolls.
+As long as they are not punctured, cut or burned and are kept dry and away from UV rays, cellulose, fiberglass, and foam insulation materials will last a lifetime.
+This is true regardless of whether they were installed as loose-fill, house wrap or batts/rolls.

 |INSULATION & INFILTRATION BARRIERS||YEARS|